jez/recipes/_recipes/milk-tea.md

 ### Notes

 - Makes one 10 fl oz cup (excludes volume of ice and toppings)
-- I was never 100% attached to the tea I linked below, and it looks like it's out of stock now.
+- I was never 100% attached to the tea I linked below.
+Maybe try experimenting with other ones.
 - There is less half & half in this compared to the black tea.
 That's to let the floral flavors of the tea shine through better.

 ### Ingredients